 Right to be notified of a Breach – You have the right to be notified in the event that we (or one of our business associates) discovers a breach of your child’s unsecured protected health information.

 Right to Request Confidential Communications – You have the right to request that we communicate with you about your child’s medical matters in a certain way or a certain location.

 To request confidential communications, you must make your request in writing to the Medical Records Custodian.
 We will not ask you the reason for your request.
 We will accommodate all reasonable requests to the extent possible.
 Your request must specify how or where you wish to be contacted.

 Right to a Paper Copy of This Notice – You have the right to a paper copy of this notice.
 You may ask us to give you a copy of this notice at any time.
 You may also obtain a copy of this notice on our Web site, www.chnola.org.
 To obtain a paper copy of this notice, contact the Privacy Officer or pick one up from the registration areas of our hospital or its entities.

 Changes to This Notice

-We reserve the right to or may be required by law to change our privacy practices which may result in changes to this notice.
-We further reserve the right to make the revised or changed privacy practices notice effective for medical information we already have about your child as well as any information we receive in the future.
-We will post a copy of the current notice in each of Children's Hospital's entities and on our Web site.
+We reserve the right, or may be required by law, to change our privacy practices which may result in changes to this notice.
+We further reserve the right to make the revised, or changed, privacy practices notice effective for medical information we already have about your child as well as any information we receive in the future.
+We will post a copy of the current notice in each of Children’s Hospital’s entities and on our Web site.
 The notice will contain the version number and effective date on the cover.
-In addition, each time you register your child or your child is admitted to the hospital or otherwise treated by a Children's Hospital entity, we will offer you a copy of the current notice in effect.
+In addition, each time you register your child or your child is admitted to the hospital or otherwise treated by a Children’s Hospital entity, we will offer you a copy of the current notice in effect.